-There are plenty of Japan-related events on in the UK to tide you over the festive season until spring, with something to suit fans of all aspects of Japanese culture.
-For foodies there are secret supper clubs and Christmas champagne and Japanese food tasting at newly-opened Japanese restaurant Kiri.
-For art lovers there are exhibitions and talks on artistic giants Katsushika Hokusai and Hiroshige Utagawa.
-For pop culture fans there are anime screenings and multi-day festivals in London and Lincoln.
-And for melomaniacs there is everything from enka folk music and the NHK orchestra at one end of the spectrum to world-renowned Japanese heavy metal band X Japan at the other!
+There are plenty of Japan-related events on in the UK to tide you over until spring truly arrives, with something to suit fans of all aspects of Japanese culture.
+For foodies there are Yayoi Kusama-inspired afternoon teas, for movie buffs there are classic and modern film screenings aplenty, for art lovers there are exhibitions on ukiyo-e (woodblock prints) and Japanese architecture, and for melomaniacs there is music by the NHK orchestra at one end of the spectrum and taiko drumming and world-renowned Japanese heavy metal band X Japan at the other!

 Experience a quintessential British tradition as never before with this afternoon tea with a twist at the Rosewood Hotel London.
 The Art Afternoon Tea includes a mouth-watering selection of art-inspired pastries designed by the hotel's executive pastry chef that are reminiscent of works by 5 iconic modern artists including visionary Japanese artist Yayoi Kusama.
 Featuring her trademark yellow and black polka dots, you probably won't have much trouble telling which cake is inspired by her work!
 You can make a reservation for the afternoon tea, which costs £50, in the hotel's elegant Mirror Room with its jewelbox design here.
 If you want to extend the experience, then there is also an Afternoon Tea and Stay package which combines feasting on these creative culinary masterpieces with a stay in one of their luxurious rooms or suites - make a reservation here.